-The final outcome is 6 short films that watched together total 21 minutes.
-The six videos offer a narrative arc that speaks to entering a coercive relationship, the struggles and complexities of an abusive relationship and a call out to assert independence and autonomy.
+The final outcome was 6 short films that, watched together, total 21 minutes.
+The six videos offer a narrative arc that speaks to entering a coercive relationship, the complexities of toxic relationships and a call out to seeking independence and autonomy.
 The six films - Land - Air - Break - Burn - Bridge - Beyond - can be watched here individually (see Moving Image Work page).

 Messy Business was presented with Joining Hands Joining Hearts at the Social Art Network in Sheffield (Nov 2018, as work-in-progress) and at Sittingbourne’s Avenue Theatre (December 2018, for an audience of friends and families).
 Further screenings include CINECITY, Courage Film Festival, Berlin (semi-finalists) and Tate Exchange, as part of the Social Art Network.